mdklatt/serial-python/doc/tutorial.md

     writer = DelimitedWriter(ostream, sample_fields, delim)

-## Creating Readers and Writers ##
+## Initializing Readers and Writers ##

-For most situations, calling a class's `open()` method is the most convenient way to create a Reader or Writer.
+For most situations, calling a class's `open()` method is the most convenient way to initialize a Reader or Writer.
 This creates a context manager to be used as part of a `with` statement, and upon exit from the context block the stream associated with the Reader or Writer is closed.

     with DelimitedReader.open("data.csv", fields, ",") as reader: